It is the same for the rest of the world too.

 Even the biggest of startups have made mistakes on similar lines.

 Snapdeal, for instance, failed to win the trust of its customers as it had compromised quality over quantity.
+It also failed in the electronics markets, especially since Amazon and Flipkart gained huge market traction by inking exclusive smartphone launches.

 You won’t make a penny out of an app if there is no real hunger.
 Found the market?
 Now let’s determine the monetization strategy.